-The company component of the annual incentive plan, which accounts for 65% of a participant's annual incentive opportunity under the plan, is based on Quanta's achievement of annual adjusted organic EPS growth (the "AIP Company Performance Component").
-Generally, short-term incentives motivate and reward achievement of, and performance in excess of, Quanta's annual business goals.
-The Compensation Committee also believes this metric rewards our NEOs for improving financial results for stockholders of Quanta and provides a means to connect cash compensation directly to Quanta's short-term performance.
-Specifically, the Compensation Committee believes adjusted organic EPS growth encourages our NEOs to grow the Company profitably, without taking excessive risk.
+The EBITDA component of the annual incentive plan, which accounts for 60% of a participant's annual incentive opportunity, is based on Quanta's achievement of annual adjusted EBITDA, defined for purposes of the annual incentive plan as operating income, plus amortization, depreciation and stock based compensation, adjusted for investments in unconsolidated affiliates and other operational activities affecting net income that are not included in operating income ("AIP Adjusted EBITDA").
+Generally, short-term incentives motivate and reward achievement and performance in excess of Quanta's annual business goals.
+The Compensation Committee believes this metric rewards our NEOs for improving financial results for stockholders of Quanta and provides a means to connect cash compensation directly to Quanta's short-term performance.
+The Compensation Committee also believes this performance metric encourages our NEOs to grow the Company's business, and when utilized in conjunction with the complementary margin performance metric, encourages our NEOs to ensure that such growth is profitable and does not include excessive risk.